wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-stub-generator.md

         -h, --help                       Prints this help.
     ```

-1. Find your Markdown templates in the `./markdown/{version}` folder.
+1. Find your Markdown stub files in the `./markdown/{version}` folder.
-1. If you need to re-run the tool, be aware that it overwrites output, so copy any files you want to save before re-running.
+1. If you need to run the scripts again, be aware that output is overwritten, so copy any files you want to save before running again.

-## Edit stub files

-The output of this tool is not intended to be "publish-ready".
-These files should be considered stubs, and will require some editing before they are ready to publish.
-Some things to check:

-- **Descriptions**: generated descriptions are typically terse if they exist.
-In some cases, no description can be generated automatically, and instead a placeholder is inserted (`PROVIDE DESCRIPTION HERE`).
-- **Permissions**: Permissions are not currently in the metadata, so the permissions tables are not accurate.
-Be sure to add the appropriate permission scopes.
-- **Optional query parameters**: All list and get API topics get this section added with standard boilerplate.
-If your API doesn't support OData query parameters like `$select`, update the boilerplate text to state that the API does not support query parameters.
-If you support a subset, or there are other considerations (limited support, etc.), be sure to add information in this section to communicate what is and isn't supported.
-- **Examples**: Be sure to add relevant and useful examples.

 ### Things to avoid